-- The animal must have resided in approved countries or Australia for 180 days before export to Australia. - The animal's microchip must have been scanned by an official veterinarian of the exporting approved country at least 180 days prior to export to Australia.
-The official veterinarian must provide a declaration which includes that the animal is microchipped with the stated microchip number and the location of the microchip as part of the import permit application. - The animal was vaccinated with an inactivated RABV vaccine approved by the competent authority in the country of export (produced in accordance with the methods prescribed in the WOAH Manual), in accordance with the manufacturer's recommendations.
-Rabies vaccination must be current according to the manufacturer's recommendations at all times between when blood was taken for RNATT and up to the time of export. - The blood sample collected from the animal for an RNATT must arrive at the laboratory at least 180 days and not more than 12 months (365 days) before the date of export to Australia. - The blood sample collected from the animal returned an RNATT result of at least 0.5 IU/mL within 12 months (365 days) immediately before export.
+- The animal must have resided in approved countries or Australia for 180 days before export to Australia. - The animal was vaccinated with an inactivated RABV vaccine approved by the competent authority in the country of export (produced in accordance with the methods prescribed in the WOAH Manual), in accordance with the manufacturer's recommendations.
+Rabies vaccination must be current according to the manufacturer's recommendations at all times between when blood was taken for RNATT and up to the time of export. - The blood sample collected from the animal for an RNATT must arrive at the laboratory at least 180 days and not more than 12 months (365 days) before the date of export to Australia. - The blood sample collected from the animal returned an RNATT result of at least 0.5 IU/mL within 12 months (365 days) immediately before export. - Either - The animal has previously been exported from Australia and evidence of this export (such as the export permit) has been provided as part of the import permit application.
+OR - The animal's microchip must have been scanned by an official veterinarian of the exporting approved country at least 180 days prior to export to Australia and prior to collecting the blood sample for the RNATT.
+The official veterinarian must provide a declaration which includes that the animal is microchipped with the stated microchip number and the location of the microchip as part of the import permit application.